Artichoke

 Understanding the key chemical compounds helps explain why artichoke pairs well with certain ingredients.

-Antioxidant compound contributing to the earthy, slightly astringent notes and providing anti-inflammatory benefits
+Antioxidant polyphenol responsible for earthy, slightly bitter flavor notes and associated with anti-inflammatory benefits

-Soluble fiber that supports digestive health, provides subtle sweetness, and contributes to the prebiotic properties
+Soluble fiber that adds mild sweetness, supports digestive health, and provides prebiotic benefits

 Quick Tips